 The first of many Ghibli favourites on this list, Howl’s Moving Castle can be confusing, romantic, sweet and powerful all at once—a heady animated adaptation of Diana Wynne Jones’ fantasy novel.
-When teen milliner Sophie (Emily Mortimer) is bewitched into an elderly woman, she joins the strange found family of the sorcerer Howl (Christian Bale).
+When teen milliner Sophie (Emily Mortimer) is transformed into an elderly woman, she joins the strange found family of the sorcerer Howl (Christian Bale).
 The movie’s strong anti-war sentiments and message of compassion make it Miyazaki’s favourite of his own creations.

 Nerdy viking Hiccup (Jay Baruchel) must kill a dragon to prove that he’s a real warrior—but what’s he meant to do, when he can’t bring himself to take down the rare and cuddly one he captures?
-This fantasy-adventure flick has spawned a bunch of sequels and spin-off TV series, and it’s not hard to see why: the injured dragon Toothless is a sleek triumph of character design, and young dreamers will quickly get caught up in How To Train Your Dragon’s sprawling world-building.
+This fantasy-adventure flick has spawned a bunch of sequels and spin-off TV series, and it’s not hard to see why: the injured dragon Toothless is a triumph of character design, and young dreamers will quickly get caught up in How To Train Your Dragon’s sprawling world-building.
 Plus that orchestral score slaps.

 Watch this one when you’re feeling disconnected.
 I Lost My Body is a detailed and hypnotic French-language film, following both lonely youth Naoufel and his severed hand as it scurries across Paris trying to find its way back to him.
 The hand’s miniature-sized battles with pigeons are just as absorbing as the romantic and human drama Naoufel faces.
 It all culminates in a wise ending, questioning where our memories and identity lie.

-There’s something utopian about Kiki’s Delivery Service: its meditative pace, scenes of Kiki taking to the skies on her broomstick in search of her own life, all that drool-worthy bread baking and cloud-watching…This 1989 fantasy is a damn salve, all about a young witch and her talking cat settling down in a small seaside town.
+There’s something utopian about Kiki’s Delivery Service: its meditative pace, scenes of Kiki taking to the skies on her broomstick in search of her own life, all that drool-worthy bread-baking and cloud-watching…This 1989 fantasy is a damn salve, all about a young witch and her talking cat settling down in a small seaside town.
 Kirsten Dunst is a force of optimism as the voice of Kiki in the English dub, if you’re not a fan of subtitles.

-It takes a while—sometimes generations—for new films to be inducted into our homes as Christmas traditions.
+It takes a while for new films to be inducted into our homes as Christmas traditions.
 Klaus definitely deserves to creep into your holiday movie rotation quick-smart: with traditionally-animated, powdery visual style, it tells an alternative Santa Claus origin story with bundles of heart and humour.
 Jason Schwartzmann voices a miserly postman working with an even-more-miserly toymaker (J.K.
 Simmons) to bring a frosty, broken town back together again.

 Starring Jack Black as its does-what-it-says-on-the-tin title character, this Dreamworks family film could’ve been a lazy animated endeavour.
 Instead, it’s got exciting martial arts sequences, ambitious visual style and emotional storytelling to get Pixar quivering with envy.
 The all-star voice cast includes Dustin Hoffman, Angelina Jolie, Jackie Chan, Lucy Liu, Seth Rogen, Ian McShane and James Hong as the protagonist’s duck dad (it’s explained in one of the sequels, idk).